acutario/decoratex/README.md

 ## Usage

 First of all, add `use Decoratex` to your models.
-Then you can set de decorate fields with `decorations` and `decorate_field` functions:
+Then you can set the decorate fields with `decorations` and `decorate_field` functions:

 ```elixir
 defmodule Post do